BEYOND ADVICE | PROFILE

 Beyond Advice, to me, means not just accompanying a matter as an advisor, but taking it over.
 I remain the point of contact who leads and assumes responsibility for your case from the first conversation through to the outcome.

-My years in large commercial law firms have shaped my professional depth.
 I founded LEGAL+ to combine this with a different way of working: focused, direct, with clear responsibility for each mandate.

 "Those who fight may lose; those who do not fight have already lost."